 - Screen icon: Share screen with the other participants

 When sharing your screen, you have the option to share different screen sizes: Your entire screen, a window, or (if you use multiple computer screens) one of your screens.
-The window for selecting the section opens immediately after starting the screen sharing.
+The window for selecting opens immediately after starting the screen sharing.

-Selection of the desired screen section
+Selecting the desired screen section

-Minimized view, compressed full-screen and full-screen mode
+Minimized view, compressed full screen and full screen mode

 The minimized view of a call can be moved freely

-To switch from compressed full-screen mode to maximized full-screen mode, double-click on the video.
+To switch from compressed full screen mode to maximized full screen mode, double-click on the video.

-Switch between compressed and maximized full-screen
+Switch between compressed and maximized full screen

 Even distribution of all users during the video conference

-Highlighted view of a user during the video conference
+Emphasized view of a user during the video conference

 Choose from different background effects